zuzuliani/ww-map2/README.md

-# WW-IMAGE
+# WW-MAP

-This is an element for Weweb, to display an image.
+This is an element for Weweb, to display an google map.

--   Source of image can be change, and will be download on Weweb CDN.
--   Focuspoint can be change
--   Alt can be change

 ## Installation